mfa327/PocketVec_Internship_Vido2025/README.md

 # Speed

-PocketVec is built upon inverse virtual screening -its computational cost is mainly due to docking calculations. ...
+PocketVec is built upon inverse virtual screening -its computational cost is mainly due to docking calculations.
+The number of rDock runs is thus the primary factor that determines the speed of PocketVec characterization.
+With 25 (default) docking runs for 128 lead-like molecules, the PocketVec pipeline should not exceed 1 hour of computing time in a single CPU.

 # Basic usage

-To further illustrate typical scenarions involving PocketVec descriptors, we have prepared 3 Jupyter Notebooks exemplifyng these situations.
+We have prepared 3 Jupyter Notebooks to further illustrate and exemplify typical scenarions involving PocketVec descriptors.

-1. Protein and pocket centroid preparation:
+1. Protein and pocket centroid preparation: Given a PDB code (and chain), the notebook shows how to download, process and prepare the receptor structure for docking calculations.
+In addition, we show how to specify pocket centroids using bound ligands and pocket detection algorithms.

-2. Running PocketVec step by step:
+2. Running PocketVec step by step: Given a prepared receptor structure (MOL2) and a pocket centroid (SD), rDock calculations are performed to build PocketVec descriptors (np.array stored in a pickle file).

-3. Looking for pockets having similar PocketVec descriptors to a given pocket query:
+3. Looking for pockets having similar PocketVec descriptors to a given pocket query: Given a PocketVec descriptor (np.array stored in a pickle file), we show how to perform pairwise comparisons with all pockets characterized in the Human Proteome.

 # External dependencies

-The generation of PocketVec descriptors relies on ...
+The complete generation of PocketVec descriptors relies on external software specifically designed for certain tasks.

 * [rDock](https://rdock.sourceforge.net/): Docking calculations.
 We provide a pre-compiled version of rDock in `code/utils/rDock_compiled/`, but this may not suite most of the machines.
 If this is your case, please consider installing it from [scratch](https://rdock.sourceforge.net/installation/) and changing the --rDock parameter when running PocketVec.
 * [BioBB Structure Checking](https://pypi.org/project/biobb-structure-checking/): Protein preparation.